cs573-19s/04-MultipleViews/README.md

   On Play-mode, circles indicating metros moves along Line 5.
 And when hovering on the circle, all animations on four views will pause and the corresponding metro in View-GeoMap and View-Passenger-Load will be highlighted as red circle and red bar.
 The moving timeline will also pause.
 When hovering out the circle, all animation will continue to play.

-  On Pause-mode, linked interactions are same as the Play-mode except for the pause-effect.
+  On Pause-mode, linked interactions are the same as the Play-mode except for the pause effect.

   <p align="center"><kbd><img src="img/Line5.png" height="50%" width="50%"></kbd></p>